-If you received these materials by mail, you should have also received with them Molina Healthcare's annual report to stockholders for 2006.
-The 2006 annual report is also available on Molina Healthcare's website at www.molinahealthcare.com.
+If you received these materials by mail, you should have also received with them Molina Healthcare's annual report to stockholders for 2007.
+The 2007 annual report is also available on Molina Healthcare's website at www.molinahealthcare.com.
 We urge you to read these documents carefully.
-In accordance with the rules of the Securities and Exchange Commission (the SEC), the Company's Performance Graph appears in the 2006 Annual Report on Form 10-K.
+In accordance with the rules of the Securities and Exchange Commission, or SEC, the Company's performance graph appears on page 30 of our 2007 annual report on Form 10-K.